 - (IV) Second level appeals must be submitted in writing within sixty (60) days of the date of the first level appeal decision letter that upholds the original adverse benefit determination.
 Second level appeals should include any additional information or documentation to support the reason the member believes the first level appeal decision should be overturned.
 Second level appeals will be reviewed by the vendor by someone who was not involved in the original decision or first level appeal and will include consultation with a qualified medical professional if a medical judgment is involved.
-Second level medical appeals shall be responded to in writing to the member within thirty (30) days for post-service claims and within fifteen (15) days for pre-service claims from the date the vendor received the second level appeal request. - (a) If, because of reasons beyond the vendor's control, more time is needed to review the appeal, the vendor may extend the time period up to an additional fifteen (15) days.
-The vendor must notify the member prior to the expiration of the first fifteen-(15-) day period, explain the reason for the delay, and request any additional information.
+Second level medical appeals will be decided within twenty (20) days for post-service claims and within fifteen (15) days for pre-service claims from the date the vendor received the second level appeal request. - (a) If, because of reasons beyond the vendor's control, more time is needed to review the appeal, the vendor may extend the time period up to an additional thirty (30) days.
+The vendor must notify the member prior to the expiration of the first twenty-(20-) day period, explain the reason for the delay, and request any additional information.
 If more information is requested, the member has at least forty-five (45) days to provide the information to the vendor.
-The vendor then must decide the claim no later than fifteen (15) days after the additional information is supplied or after the period of time allowed to supply it ends, whichever is first. - (V) For members with medical coverage through UMR- - (a) First and second level preservice and concurrent claim appeals must be submitted in writing to-
+The vendor then must decide the claim no later than thirty (30) days after the additional information is supplied or after the period of time allowed to supply it ends, whichever is first.
+Written confirmation of the decision will be sent by the vendor within fifteen (15) business days. - (V) For members with medical coverage through Anthem- - (a) First and second level preservice, first and second level post-service, and concurrent claim appeals must be submitted in writing to-